Saudi Arabia eases travel ban for vaccinated citizens

 The kingdom’s flagship carrier Saudia will operate flights to 71 destinations, including 43 international destinations, starting Monday.
 Among them are Cairo, Sharm el-Sheikh, Dubai, Kuala Lumpur, Paris, Athens, Frankfurt, Washington and New York.

-With limited exception, foreigners from 20 countries, including the U.S., U.K, UAE and France, remain banned from entering the kingdom.
+With limited exception, foreigners from 20 countries, including the U.S., U.K, UAE and France, remain banned from directly entering the kingdom.

 Saudi Arabia has recorded more than 430,000 cases of the virus since the start of the pandemic, including more than 7,160 deaths.
 Close to 1,400 people remain in critical condition with the virus.